OutSystems/docs-odc/src/develop/troubleshoot/debug/debug-producer-modules.md

 tags:
 ---

-# Debugging Producer Modules
+# Debugging Library producers

-When you are debugging a producer Module the debugger will not stop in any breakpoints set in the consumer Module unless you also start a debug session in the consumer Module.
+When you are debugging a producer Library the debugger will not stop in any breakpoints set in the consumer Module unless you also start a debug session in the consumer Module.

 <div class="info" markdown="1">